 Edgar Allan Poe is one of the major contributors of the American Romantic Movement and was considered an author, poet, literary critic, and editor.
 Dubbed “The Master of Horror,” Poe became famous for his macabre short stories and poems that will still give anyone the chills.

-Born today, January 19, 1809 in Boston, Massachusetts, Poe’s storied life can be compared to a page from a book.
-Check out these intriguing facts about him:
+Born on this day in 1809 in Boston, Massachusetts, Poe’s storied life can be compared to a page from a book.
+Check out these facts about him:

 1. He was an orphan